Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 ```

-Using the ATIONet Mobile Driver App, the Customer can read the Imagen QR and do a Transaction more easier
+Using the ATIONet Mobile Driver App, the Customer can read the Imagen QR and do a Transaction more easier.

 ```